The Pirate (novel): Chapter summary

 Ch.
 10 (37): The Provost tells the sisters and Halcro he does not have the authority to release Cleveland.
 Norna appears to Minna and Cleveland meeting in St Magnus Cathedral and insists they part for ever.
 Cleveland evades his guards and Minna and Halcro agree with the Provost that they should attempt to get him and the other pirates to leave the country.

 Ch.
 11 (38): After conducting Cleveland from the cathedral by a secret passage, Norna says that if he stays in Orkney he will die.
 He is taken on board ship and releases Magnus.

 Ch.
 12 (39): Cleveland tells Bunce of his determination to go ashore at Stennis to see Minna.
 Bunce and Dick Fletcher plan to bring both Cleveland and Minna aboard by force.
 Bunce delivers Cleveland's letter to Minna at Stennis.
 Magnus receives Mordaunt as restored to his favour.

 Ch.
 13 (40): Mordaunt allows the sisters to meet Cleveland at the Stones of Stennis.
 Their parting scene is interrupted by the arrival of the pirates who are defeated by Mordaunt's armed guard, Cleveland and others being taken prisoner.
 From the prison window they observe the capture of the pirate ship by the Hispaniola.

 Ch.
 14 (41): In the cathedral Basil (Vaughan) tells Norna that Cleveland (not Mordaunt) is their son, Clement Vaughan.
 He took him to the island of Hispaniola, where Basil married a Spanish woman who gave birth to Mordaunt, and eventually he believed Clement to have perished after being marooned by a rebellious crew on a desert island.
 Among the proofs of Cleveland's parentage are the box and chaplet of Ch.
 18.

 Ch.
 15 (42): The Provost believes that Cleveland will obtain a free pardon in London on account of his protection of two women of quality in the Spanish Main.
 Brenda marries Mordaunt, whose father is believed to have retired to a foreign convent.
 Norna becomes a pious Christian, and Minna lives with cheerful resignation after hearing of Cleveland's honourable and gallant death in government service in the Spanish Main.

 Reception

 Critical assessments of The Pirate differed widely.
-It was among the best of the Waverley novels; it was the worst; it occupied a middle rank.
-The plot was unusually weak, merely loose as usual, or better managed.
-The style was careless as ever, or purer and more elegant.
-The presentation of the northern isles was vivid, or it was tediously minute.
 A third of the reviews were almost entirely enthusiastic, a smaller number were dismissive, and the rest came up with 'middle rank' verdicts.
 Norna was widely admired as a more sublime Meg Merrilees, and her poetry attracted high praise even from reviewers who were otherwise unimpressed.
 The Yellowleys were found novel and highly entertaining.
 Other favourite characters were Bunce, Halcro (albeit over-extended), and the pirate crew.
 Contrasting pairs were admired in Brenda and Minna, and in Cleveland and Mordaunt.
 Several reviewers complained about repetition of characters from previous novels, but others discerned discriminating facets.